 - Brambleclaw of Warrior Cats thinks he had one in the first book of The New Prophecy.
 In reality...

 - A post-2002 Halloween episode of The Basil Brush Show involves Basil eating cheese before going to bed.
 He dismisses warnings about nightmares as an old wives' tale, only to dream that the human characters are turning into vampires and trying to get him.

 - A Thanksgiving episode of The Bernie Mac Show has Bernie getting these after eating undercooked turkey.

 - An episode of The Big Bang Theory ended with Leonard waking up from a dream about Sheldon reproducing (by prokaryotic fission!) and deciding "That's it, no more Thai food."

-- Which was also a Brick Joke referring to the events previous in the episode where Howard said he thought Sheldon would reproduce by eating so much Thai food (one of their frequent takeout choices) that he would split into two.
+- Which was also a Brick Joke referring to the events previously in the episode where Howard said he thought Sheldon would reproduce by eating so much Thai food (one of their frequent takeout choices) that he would split into two.

 - Cliff has a hoagie-induced nightmare that has him and the other Huxtable men pregnant and ends with him giving birth to a 7-foot-long hoagie and a bottle of soda.

 - Dad's Army had an episode where Captain Mainwaring has a dream that he is Napoleon after Waterloo and Sergent Wilson is the Duke of Wellington, among others.

 - One episode of Gomer Pyle, U.S.M.C. involved both Gomer and the sergeant suffering this after eating Welsh rabbit.
-While the nature of the nightmare is a fairly tame example - Gomer and the sergeant exchange personalities - what drives it Up to Eleven is the fact that they wind up sleepwalking and acting it out for real.
+While the nature of the nightmare is a fairly tame example - Gomer and the sergeant exchange personalities - what makes it particularly wild is the fact that they wind up sleepwalking and acting it out for real.